openstack-archive/fuel-plugin-ceilometer-redis/doc/source/guide.rst

 #.
 For the alarm evaluator, it is possible to see that everything works as expected
    only from the logs::

-   # grep extract_my_subset /var/log/ceilometer/ceilometer-alarm-evaluator.log
+   # grep extract_my_subset /var/log/aodh/aodh-evaluator.log

-   There should be different *My subset: [* results for the ceilometer-alarm-evaluator instances.
+   There should be different *My subset: [* results for the aodh-evaluator instances.